 Priority Mitigation Action Priority Status 1 Implementation of the Army Corps of Engineers Shore Protection and Flood Control Project.
-High In December 2008, a Value Engineering Study was conducted to review the selected Shore Protection Plan and to evaluate the State and Borough's concerns and priorities as it relates to the Shore Protection and Flood Control Elements of the project.
+High As noted above, in December 2008, a Value Engineering Study was conducted to review the selected Shore Protection Plan and to evaluate the State and Borough's concerns and priorities as it relates to the Shore Protection and Flood Control Elements of the project.
 The Study is complete and the Army Corps presented the study results at the December 2010 Borough Council Meeting.
-The Corps has received approval of the final report from Headquarters and Division.
-The design of Phase I (Beach Fill) is underway with Contract No. 1 for the beach survey completed.
-NJDEP and USACE are in agreement with the language in the Project Planning Agreement (PPA).
-The PPA was approved by NAD on August 23, 2017 and submitted to HQ for approval by the Secretary of the Army prior to execution by NJDEP and USACE.
+The Project Planning Agreement (PPA) has been signed and Phase 1 construction is expected to begin in the Spring of 2019.
 2 Elevation of approximately 1,929 homes to the new FEMA FIRM Map Base Flood Elevation.
 High This action item is ongoing.
-Eighty-Six homes were elevated by property owners in 2016.
+Twenty- four homes were elevated by property owners in the last year.
 3 Raise the roadway elevation of the flood prone intersection of Spruce Street, Center Streets, Fifth Street and Pine Street and Third Street.
 High This action item was completed in 2014.
-4 Raising the elevation of the roadway High This is an ongoing project that is
+4 Raising the elevation of the roadway to decrease the occurrence and severity of flooding in the area High This is an ongoing project that is completed as part of the annual capital improvement program.
+This year, the Borough improved portions of Newark Avenue, Arlington Avenue, Bank Street, Ash Street and State Street.
+5 Relocated the Department of Public Works to a location above the FEMA base flood elevation.
+High The Borough continues to evaluate alternative sites.